benjinus/ng2-pdf-viewer-pinchZoom-Ionic-3/README.md

 # ng2-pdf-viewer-pinchZoom-Ionic-3
-This solutioon is for pinch zoom  whit ng2-pdf in ionic 3 it works very well Dont forget to  add `overflow-x: scroll;` and `overflow-y: scroll;` on your scroll-content class If you are having trouble with this one try this new gist with hammer js -> [Gist Repo] (https://gist.github.com/hitmacreed/eed5d061c473c745702244b481aa5dfe)
+This solutioon is for pinch zoom  whit ng2-pdf in ionic 3 it works very well Dont forget to  add `overflow-x: scroll;` and `overflow-y: scroll;` on your scroll-content class If you are having trouble with this one try this new gist with hammerJs -> Gist Repo (https://gist.github.com/hitmacreed/eed5d061c473c745702244b481aa5dfe)

 ![](gifs.gif)